Salvadorglezf/Salvadorglezf/README.md

 ### Hi there 👋
+<h2> Hey, i'm Jesús González

+<p><em> Learner of making the most of science and techology for leverege in society.
+</em></p>

+- 👯 I’m looking to collaborate on AI,QC and Citizen Science.

+- 🔭 I’m currently working on Encoding dependent generalization bounds for PQC with PAC-Bayes.

 <!--
 **Salvadorglezf/Salvadorglezf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.